What are the fitness requirements for our pilgrimages?

-The College is opposite the Israeli District Court.
+The College is opposite the Jerusalem District Court.

 Private taxis are in the same area as the sherut taxis.
 You should negotiate the price before getting in the taxi and be sure the price includes your luggage.
 If you are a group of several people travelling together, the price per person may be lower than sherut.
-Taxi prices vary; expect a bill of at least 250 shekels or US$70, often more.
+Taxi prices vary; expect a bill of at least 300 shekels or US$100, often more.

 The rideshare service UBER does not operate with private cars in Israel, but rather connects you with a taxi.
 At the airport it is best to take a taxi by approaching the taxi stand and not if someone approaches you offering a taxi.
 They may not be reliable.

 LYFT does not operate in Israel.